The October 1914 Editorial

 Miss Mary E. Stevenson was on the hospital ship Asturias when it was torpedoed on 20 March 1917.
 Thirty one people lost their lives but the death toll could have been much higher as hours earlier there had been 900 wounded on board.
 She writes from a Military Hospital, “I have been a patient here nearly a week; I was brought on a stretcher on Wednesday (21st) and am gradually recovering from a great shock.
 Our lovely ship was torpedoed at ten minutes before midnight.
 I thank God with all my heart that our patients had been taken off a few hours before, or the death toll might have been great.
 That I should be alive fills me with gratitude and amazement; our little boat was capsized as soon as we had been lowered into the water; everyone was flung out and we rapidly drifted away.
 After a time of darkness and icy cold and horror, I mercifully became unconscious; how long I drifted half drowned and unconscious I shall probably never know.
 It seems the men on a patrol boat on the look out for survivors saw me.
 They got me aboard, and though I appeared dead, persevered with artificial respiration, massage, and heat for between two and three hours.
 I owe my life to those men, and the people here have continued the good work.
 Such cold I have never known before, but they applied heat day and night, and I am much better and sitting up now.
 I have a very bruised eye and many bruises elsewhere, but I am so grateful to be alive.
 Most of the people in the little boat with me were lost.
 It is so sad for their friends.”

-In July 1917 yet another torpedoing is reported by Miss Meirion Evans.
+Miss Meirion Evans reports another torpedoing in July 1917.
 She wrote, “Our ship was torpedoed at 10 am and sank in an hour.
 The nursing staff (66 of us) were the first to be lowered into the life boats, and were in our boat for three hours, when we were picked up by an ally’s destroyer.
 The last hour was dreadful as the boat was full of water and we had to stand up and cling to one another to do anything we could to get hold of.
 The sea was so rough by this time that the wavers were coming right over our heads at times, and two or three nurses were washed away, but a splendid sailor boy rescued them.
 They said the boat would have floated forever, but I am afraid in another half hour we should have been done up.
 We were at last landed and stayed in convents, the people were very good to us.”